James Patrick Crisp

 ‘Mandala VI’, james crisp sculptor, 2021.
 An example of my ‘geometric interference’ style.
 This is an unmodified photograph of a carved wood surface, carved with a powered handheld tool with blades, guided by set curves.
 There’s no computer design or making.
 This view is from close at a shallow angle, with window reflection.

-Why do sets of overlapping circles create straight lines, radiating from a centre?
+Why would sets of overlapping circles create straight lines, radiating from a centre?

-My work comes out of meditations on interference, curve geometry, fractals and emergent complexity, chaos and order.
+My work comes out of meditations on wave interference, fractal geometry and emergent complexity- chaos, balance and order.

 Yet it's instinctive- the conceptual specifics are often realised later, it's about an emergent process.

-The other side is wood as a medium- exploring what is available and developing a practice to use it to create an image- like collage.
-Wood is also a sacred, once living material, so it inherently reflects natures patterns and processes- viewing it is like a forensic yet sensual dive into its history and nature, expounding on it's life, and all life.
+The other side is wood as a medium- exploring its’ forms and developing a practice for using it to create images.
+Wood is both sacred and full of information, as a once-living material, so it inherently speaks of natures’ patterns and processes.
+Viewing it is like a forensic yet sensual dive into nature and history, telling of its’ life, and all life.

 James Crisp Sculptor, ‘Interference III’, 2011, Carved Plane Wood- an early example of my geometric interference style, produced using my unique, personally developed techniques.

-I work to commission and have speculative pieces for sale, existing artworks and commissions are available for delivery worldwide.
+I work mainly to commission and sometimes have speculative pieces for sale, artworks are available for delivery worldwide.

 https://www.artelier.com/post/artelier-curation-rosewood-miyakojima-japan